amolikvivian/Social-Distance-Breach-Detector-OpenCV-DL/README.md

 to find distance between two objects.

 ## Streaming
-Local host live streaming using Flask - Python Web Framework
+The Flask App was created as a way to show portability of the project.
+Given the lightweight MobileNet, we could receive a direct video surveillance on live feed with a lag of approx 0.25 seconds.

-## Steps to Execute Code
+## Steps to Execute Flask-App Code

 1. `Launch terminal`